codepress/admin-columns/readme.txt

 = 1.5 =
 * added settings import/export
+* extensive refactoring of the code

+= 1.4.8 =
 * fixed bug: removed acf posttype placed by Advaced Custom Fields from settings menu
-* extensive refactoring of the code
+* fixed bug: removed bbPress posttypes topic, forum and reply from admin columns settings menu
+* fixed bug: license key could not activate properly

-= 1.4.6.5 =
+= 1.4.7 =
+* ready for WP 3.5
 * added support for custom fields for Media
 * added color to the custom field types
 * fixed default sorting for Post(types) and Media